sydphi/DataProducts/project/MTCars Evaluator.md

 List of Cars
 ========================================================
-In addition to the boxplot, a list of cars that fit the values from the sliders will be renderd.
+In addition, a list of cars will appear below the boxplot that fit within the values from the sliders.

 |                  |  mpg| cyl| disp|  hp| drat|    wt|  qsec| vs| am| gear| carb|